As of 14 September 2020

 Aged Care, Disability and CVS (Community Visitors Scheme)

 - Home Care – In person care worker meetings have resumed (with social distancing), and care workers are able to safely enter the office.
-Care workers are continuing to practice strict measures, and client visits at home or in our office are by appointment only.
-RN reviews are being implemented more vigilantly, these RN services are being offered to our brokerage partners — increasing our service offering and quality of care to our clients.
+Care workers are continuing to practice strict measures such as infection control, PPE and screening processes, and client visits at home or in our office are by appointment only.
+RN (Registered Nurse) reviews are being implemented more vigilantly, these RN services are being offered to our brokerage partners — increasing our service offering and quality of care to our clients.

 - Community Visitors Scheme – We have increased visits (to clients) to cater for COVID-19 requirements, as some Aged Care facilities have started to ease their visitor restrictions.
 Virtual visits are also being offered in lieu of restrictions.
-A new CVS coordinator has joined our team, which will help increase capacity.
-Additionally, Influenza vaccinations are now mandatory for all volunteers and staff.
+Additionally, Influenza vaccinations are now mandatory for all volunteers and staff who are entering residential facilities.

 - Our Facebook and Website are updated regularly with live information sessions, language materials, free resources, and service updates to help support you during these changing times.
 We hope you and your loved ones continue to stay well!